|

 ramshackle house in a largely Hispanic part

 of town.
-Mom wanted to move here as a
+Mom wanted to make her

-way to make her Mexican boyfriend Ramon more
+live-in Mexican boyfriend Ramon more

 comfortable.
 Given her shabby credit